-For evening and daytime courses, you will be asked to transfer for fees to the individual tutors before the course starts.
-You can usually buy tickets to our seminars and retreats via PayPal or eventbrite.
+For most courses, you will be asked to transfer for fees to the individual tutors before the course starts.
 If you’d like an invoice, simply request one from your tutor.
 Invoices may or may not include MwSt.
 (VAT) depending on the tutor leading the workshop.

 What’s your cancellation policy?

-We keep fees as low as possible.
+We try to keep the fees as low as possible and we do need a minimum number of participants in order to run a course.
 If you drop out of a course just before it begins or after it has started, that’s often too late for us to find someone on the waiting list willing to step in.
 We always try to find someone to take your place, but if we can’t your fees are non-refundable.
 If we cancel a course for any reason, your fees will be refunded in full.